Winter weather trounces southern states as storm system moves east

 A winter storm unleashed snow and freezing rain on large swath of the southern United States on Saturday and threatened to bring treacherous conditions to the East Coast.

 Approximately 25 million people in 13 states could be impacted by the snow and rain.
-Across the United States, nearly 600 flights were canceled and more than 8,300 were delayed, according to flight tracking website Flight Aware.
+Across the United States, nearly 800 flights were canceled and nearly 10,000 were delayed, according to flight tracking website Flight Aware.

 A state of emergency was declared in North Carolina and Virginia as the winter storm, which was over parts of Texas, Oklahoma, Arkansas and Tennessee as of Saturday afternoon, continued to head east.